mcneel/developer.rhino3d.com/content/en/guides/cpp/your-first-plugin-windows/index.md

 ### Property Sheets
 Visual Studio projects have hundreds of compiler switches and options to choose from.
 Using custom [Project Property Sheets](https://msdn.microsoft.com/en-us/library/669zx6zc.aspx) is a convenient way to synchronize or share these common settings among other projects.

-The Plug-in Template, used to generate the plug-in project, adds Rhino plug-in specific property sheets to the project.
+The Plugin Template, used to generate the plugin project, adds Rhino plugin specific property sheets to the project.
 To view these property sheets, click *View* > *Property Manager*.

 ![Test Property Manager](/images/your-first-plugin-windows-cpp-06.png)

 ### Boilerplate Build

-The *Rhino Plug-in Template*, in addition to generating code, creates a custom project file for your plug-in.
+The *Rhino Plugin Template*, in addition to generating code, creates a custom project file for your plugin.
 This file, *Test.vcxproj*, specifies all of the file dependencies together with the compile and link option flags.

-Before we can build our project, we need to fill in the Rhino plug-in developer declarations.
-These declarations will let the user of our plug-in know who produced the plug-in and where they can support information if needed.
+Before we can build our project, we need to fill in the Rhino plugin developer declarations.
+These declarations will let the user of our plugin know who produced the plugin and where they can support information if needed.

 1. Open *TestPlugIn.cpp* and modify the following lines of code, providing your company name and other support information: